- What is FERPA?

 - The student can provide the parent or guardian with his or her SeaNet access information.
 The student should be aware that this would allow the individual access to all of the same features available to the student, including course registration, viewing grades, and so on.

 - The student can authorize the University to release personally identifiable information from his or her education record to certain individuals (such as parents) by completing the “Consent to Release Information” form.
 This allows the university to share student record information without receiving consent from the student each time.
+Keep in mind that various offices may have their own FERPA consent form.

 How is “directory information” made public?